Other posts from the On a visit to.. series:

 We’re starting today with our new rubric “On a visit to…” with which we’d like to present to you creative and inspiring people from around the world who will take a tour with us in the cities they live in.
 They’ll show us some of the less known places away from the typical tourist itineraries, they’ll tell us a little bit about themselves and they will make us recharge and smile.
 Of course, the topics we’ll discuss will be again traveling, photography, and yoga.
 Our idea here is to use another point of view in order to create an alternative itinerary of the places we’ve been to or intend to visit.

-How do you imagine the ideal “om” trip?
+How do you imagine the perfect “om” trip?

-Can we have an “om” trip to New York or is it impossible?
+Can we have an “om” trip to New York?

 I wouldn’t say that New York is an “om” place.
-In fact, it’s exactly the opposite as it’s complete madness out there; a perfect neon monster which can shoot you up into the skies or get you down to the ground any moment, it’s a forever changing live organism…
+In fact, it’s exactly the opposite as it’s complete madness out there; a perfect neon monster that can shoot you up into the skies or get you down to the ground at any moment, it’s a forever changing live organism…

-Three things which we absolutely have to take in our luggage traveling to New York?
+Three things which we have to take with us in our luggage while traveling to New York?

 How to look like New Yorkers?